jamesknelson/pacomo/README.md

 These tools are not required by the specification, but may make implementation easier.
 If you have tools you'd like to add, feel free to make a pull request.

-- [react-c](https://github.com/jamesknelson/react-c) - James K Nelson's original implementation
+- [react-pacomo](http://unicornstandard.com/packages/react-pacomo.html) - Automatically add the correct namespaces by transforming your `className` props

 ## Contributing